craigwatson/puppet-vmwaretools/README.markdown

 ##Usage

-The mechanism can be customised by declaring the module with `archive_url` and `archive_md5` parameters (default is to use Puppet filebuckets).
+The source distribution mechanism can be customised by declaring the module with `archive_url` and `archive_md5` parameters (default is to use Puppet filebuckets).

 To specify a non-default version, working directory and HTTP URL (other variables can be viewed and/or modified in `manifests/init.pp`):